 After practicing law for three years, Mike came back to his mother’s family roots in South Central Kansas and founded Thayer Aerospace along with three partners.
 In less than a decade, this aerospace manufacturing company grew to more than 400 Kansas employees.
 Following a decade as CEO of Thayer Aerospace, Mike sold his interest in that company and soon thereafter became President of Sentry International, an oilfield manufacturing, distribution and service company.

 Mike and his wife Susan have been active leaders in the community.
 They taught 5th grade Sunday school together at their church and are both involved in many activities in support of Susan’s alma mater, Wichita State University.
-They have one son Nick, who is in college.
+They have one son Nick, who recently graduated college.

 Mike Pompeo was re-elected to the 113th Congress on November 6, 2012.
 He served his first term in the 112th Congress--having neither run for nor held elected office before.
 Mike has a deep commitment to limited government, freedom, individual responsibility, and rewarding earned success.
 He serves on the Energy and Commerce committee, the oldest committee in the House, which has jurisdiction over nearly half of all legislative subjects, including federal law relating to health care, telecommunications, energy, manufacturing and trade.
 Mike was most recently appointed to the House Permanent Select Committee on Intelligence (HPSCI), which has jurisdiction over the United States Intelligence Community, including the intelligence activities of the CIA, NSA, the Military Intelligence Program, and many other elements of the US Government.